Learn how to pick an AAU team that is right for you

 - What style of coaching do they use?
 Are they ultra-relaxed and quiet?
 Are they high stress and loud?
 Do you think this style fits with your personality?

 - What type of system does the coach run?
-If you are a post player that needs to anchor into the post and the coach wants to run an uptempo transition style offense, there may be a problem for you.
+If you are a post player and the coach wants to run an uptempo transition style offense, there may be a problem for you.

 Who else is on the team?

 This actually does matter because it will impact you and your goals.

 - Is there someone else on your team that plays the same position?
 How will that affect your role?
 Will the other players push you to become better?

 - Does the team have a good balance of scorers, rebounders, and defenders?
 How does the coach see your role?